guardian/I-213-Data/README.md

 # I-213 Data

-This is a repo contains data on I-213 forms, covering FY 2022 through August 2025.
+This is a repo containing data on I-213 forms, covering FY 2022 through August 2025.

+Here is a Drive link to the [data](https://drive.google.com/drive/folders/1LWRrNh3Qfyd-2YYBBls8hMkCiYns-wMd?usp=drive_link).

 The Guardian sued for access to bulk I-213 forms and in December 2025, DHS released the data as a part of on-going FOIA litigation.